 Before you mix anything up you should first prepare your pan.
 Either a Pyrex or metal pan will work, just so long as it measures roughly 8″x8″.
 First spray the insides with non-stick spray or rub the insides with butter.
 Next take some flour and dust the inside, ensuring that all surfaces are coated and that the excess is removed by tapping the bottom and sides.

-If you want to add the optional almonds, and it is a great option, you should chop and dry toast them right after you prepare the pan.
+If you want to add almonds, and it is a great option, you should dry toast them right after you prepare the pan.
 You should do this step in the oven at 375 until you can smell them, checking them after five minutes.
-Alternatively you can do this on the stove top in a sauté pan, over medium heat and stirring constantly until they start giving off their wonderful almond aroma.
-The stove top, however, is a bit of a short cut according to my boyfriend and he would recommend avoiding it if possible.
+Incidentally, cutting them while still hot from the oven will help them cut without breaking into pieces.
+Or, if you don’t care about using nutty chunks, you can just crush them into uneven bits.

 1 cup all purpose flour

 1 tsp. baking powder